PARIS21-DATA/PRESS/README.md

 	 2. `B_colab_predict_with_finetuned_model.ipynb` (on Google Colab) — Uses a fine‑tuned large language model (LLM) to classify project descriptions
 	 3. `C_merge_predictions.ipynb` — Merges the rule‑based candidates with LLM predictions
 	 4. `D_create_press.ipynb` — Creates the final PRESS dataset

+	 not part of the workflow:
 	 - `visual_checks_and_diagnostics.ipynb` — Visualizations and diagnostics that can be used at different stages of the pipeline
-     - `colab_classify_....ipynb` — Self-contained notebooks that can be uploaded to Colab and used to arrive at a fine-tuned model from scratch for statistics and gender
+     - `colab_classify_....ipynb` — Self-contained notebooks that can be uploaded to Colab and used to train at a fine-tuned model from scratch for statistics and gender
   - `development/` — All notebooks as they have been used to set up the pipeline.
 Kept for completness.

 - `docs/` — Documentation sources (MkDocs site configuration and reference material).
 Contains PDFs/PPTs describing methodology proposals and background